jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   (a) it is essential not to interrupt normal business practice; and (b) money laundering and financing of terrorism risks are effectively managed through procedures of transaction limitations and account monitoring or (if the reporting entity is not a financial institution) through other appropriate risk management procedures; and
   (c) verification of identity is completed as soon as is practicable once the business relationship has been established.
+(4) However, a reporting entity is not required to comply with subsection (1)﻿(b) if the customer or person is a trust described in section 22(1)﻿(a)﻿(i) or (b)﻿(i) and the reporting entity is satisfied that any risks have been mitigated by conducting—
+  (a) standard customer due diligence under sections 15 and 16; and (b) enhanced customer due diligence under sections 23 and 25.

 ### 25 Enhanced customer due diligence: other requirements
 In the circumstances described in section 22(1)﻿(a), 22(2)﻿(a), and 22(5)﻿(a), a reporting entity must also obtain information on the nature and purpose of the proposed business relationship between the customer and the reporting entity.

 ### 26 Politically exposed person
-(1) The reporting entity must, as soon as practicable after establishing a business relationship or conducting an occasional transaction or activity, take reasonable steps to determine whether the customer or any beneficial owner is a politically exposed person.
+(1) The reporting entity must, as soon as practicable after establishing a business relationship or conducting an occasional transaction or activity, take reasonable steps according to the level of risk involved to determine whether the customer or any beneficial owner is a politically exposed person.
-(2) If a reporting entity determines that a customer or beneficial owner with whom it has established a business relationship is a politically exposed person, then—
+(2) If a reporting entity determines that a customer or beneficial owner with whom it establishes a business relationship is a politically exposed person, then—
   (a) the reporting entity must have senior management approval for continuing the business relationship; and (b) the reporting entity must obtain information about the source of wealth or funds of the customer or beneficial owner and take reasonable steps to verify the source of that wealth or those funds.
-(3) If a reporting entity determines that a customer or beneficial owner with whom it has conducted an occasional transaction or activity is a politically exposed person, then the reporting entity must, as soon as practicable after conducting that transaction or other activity, take reasonable steps to obtain information about the source of wealth or funds of the customer or beneficial owner and verify the source of that wealth or those funds.
+(3) If a reporting entity determines that a customer or beneficial owner with whom it conducts an occasional transaction or activity is a politically exposed person, then the reporting entity must, as soon as practicable after conducting that transaction or other activity, take reasonable steps to obtain information about the source of wealth or funds of the customer or beneficial owner and verify the source of that wealth or those funds.

 ### 27 Wire transfers: identity requirements
 (1) A reporting entity that is an ordering institution must identify the originator of a wire transfer that is equal to or above the applicable threshold value by obtaining the following information: